ICSC-Spoke2-repo/PSGE/BoGEMMS-HPC_test_case/README.md

 $ python3 filterCLAIREPMT.py ../Simulations/2000/REFL_TYPE14/1000/ 1 1
 ```

-This will create a directory like
+This will create a directory like:

 {bgo_absl_type}/REFL_TYPE{refl_type}/{N_in}/